 For a limited time only, Kinsta, one of our top recommended WordPress hosts, is offering unlimited free migrations to all WP Engine and Flywheel customers wanting to move to Kinsta’s services.
-This offer is valid until the end of October 2018 (extended from the September offer).
+This offer is valid until the end of December 2018 (extended from the original September offer).
 The free migration is being offered on all of Kinsta’s plans, from Starter to Enterprise, regardless of the number of sites.
 All you have to do is sign up to a plan to get started.
-You can save anything from $100 up to $3000, depending on the number of sites you want to migrate.…
+You can save anything from $100 up to $3000, depending on the number of sites you want to…

 WP Engine have now made the Genesis Framework and 35 premium StudioPress Themes available for free to all WP Engine customers.
 Here at WP Mayor we have partnered up with WP Engine to offer you 4 months of free hosting with any annual subscription.